anmolprajapapati2725/prodesk-it-landing/README.md

 # Prodesk IT Landing Page

-This project is a responsive landing page built for the Week 1 internship task at Prodesk IT.
+This project is a responsive landing page built as part of the Week 1 internship task at Prodesk IT.

 ## Overview

-The goal of this project was to create a simple and clean landing page using only HTML, CSS, and JavaScript, without using any frameworks.
+The goal of this project was to create a clean and responsive landing page using only HTML, CSS, and JavaScript without any external frameworks.

 ## Features

-* Responsive design (works on mobile and desktop)
+* Responsive design (Mobile + Desktop)
 * Sticky navigation bar
-* Hero section with call-to-action button
+* Hero section with call-to-action
-* Services section with cards and icons
+* Services section with interactive cards
 * Dark mode toggle
-* Hover effects on buttons and cards
+* Hover effects and smooth UI interactions

 ## Tech Stack